 Please Note: The Centre is now closed until further notice due to Covid-19.
 If you have any queries please email us on: [email protected] or call 020 8948 7652.

 We accept referrals from residents of the borough of Richmond currently accessing treatment through South West London & St Georges NHS Trust secondary mental health care, or, in some cases, specialist primary mental health care from Richmond Wellbeing Primary Care Liaison (PCL).
-We also take referrals from GPs.
+We also take referrals from GPs

 Groups and Sessions

 Tuesday – Morning coffee (peer support group) at 11am

 You can find a couple of examples of work from our Art and Creative Writing groups here.